noaione/vthell/README.md

 The other thing is moving from JSON file to SQLite3 database for all the job, this improve performance since we dont need to read/write multiple time to disk.

 Oh, and I guess now it support Windows since it does not rely on some linux only feature.

+## Dataset

+With v3, the dataset is now on its own repository, you can access it here: https://github.com/noaione/vthell-dataset

+The dataset repo will be fetched every 1 hour to see if the deployed hash changes.

+If you have suggestion for new dataset, removal, and more.
+Please visit the repo and open a PR or Issue there!

 ## License